crcx/retroforth/doc/RETRO-Book.md

 it didn't rely on anything in the old image during the move.
 This caused a large number of issues over R11's life.

-So on to RETRO 12.
+So on to Retro 12.
 I decided that this would be different.
 First, the kernel would be assembly, with an external tool to generate the core image.
 The kernel is in `Rx.md` and the assembler is `Muri`.
-To load the standard library, I wrote a second tool, `retro-extend`.
+To load the standard library, I wrote a second tool, `Retro-extend`.
 This separation has allowed me many fewer headaches as I can make changes more easily and rebuild from scratch when necessary.